Stroll through the Silver Heights Peony Garden

 Peonies in Bloom

 Peonies in Edmonton typically are in bloom from early June to Mid July.
 In other words, they don't last long!
-Tickets for our 2022 General Admission Season go on sale soon, stay tuned to our social media channels for updates!
+Tickets for our 2022 General Admission Season are available now.
+Book Today!